-When the time comes to start looking at properties, estate agents often require an AIP.
-This provides them with confirmation from your mortgage adviser that, in principle, you meet the criteria required to obtain a mortgage and a credit check has been carried out.
-An AIP doesn’t guarantee your mortgage will be approved.
+When the time comes to start looking at properties, most estate agents require an AIP (agreement in principle.
+This provides them with confirmation from your mortgage advisor that, in principle, you meet the criteria required to obtain a mortgage and a credit check has been carried out.
+However, an AIP doesn’t guarantee your mortgage will be approved.

-Based on the information you provide during our ‘Fact Find’, our mortgage advisers will search across the whole of market to find the most suitable product for your individual circumstances.
-This will be discussed with you at length, giving you the opportunity to talk through any queries and get the answers to any questions you may have.
+Based on the information you provide during our ‘Fact Find’, our mortgage advisors will search across the whole of market to find the most suitable product for your individual circumstances.
+You will have ample opportunity to ask any questions you may have and to talk through any issues when this is thoroughly discussed with you.

 In order to apply for your mortgage, you will need to provide supporting documentation.
 Usually this will include (but not limited to):

 Proof of address